Yutaro Tsukada: Orlando City

 At the 2024 MLS SuperDraft, Tsukada was selected in the first round (25th overall) by Orlando City.
 In March 2024, he signed a one-year contract with the reserve affiliate, Orlando City B, in MLS Next Pro.
 On 16 March, he made his professional debut, scoring a free kick in a 3–2 victory over Atlanta United 2.
 Tsukada would score seven goals and assist in seven more, totaling 14 goal contributions, the second most for the team behind Alex Freeman.
 In May, Tsukada signed two short-term loans with the first team.
 He made his Major League Soccer debut on 15 May in a substitute appearance against Inter Miami.
 On 15 August, Tsukada signed a contract with the first team through 2025, with club options in 2026 and 2027.

 On 8 February 2025, during a pre-season friendly against CF Montréal, Tsukada suffered a torn anterior cruciate ligament.
 On 25 February, it was announced by the club that Tsukada had undergone a successful surgery to reconstruct the ligament and that he was placed onto the season ending injury list.
 On 17 November, despite Tsukada being unable to make a competitive appearance for Orlando City due to injury throughout the 2025 season, Orlando City exercised their 2026 contract option for Tsukada.

+On 30 July 2026, Orlando City loaned Tsukada to USL Championship club Rhode Island FC for the remainder of their 2026 seasons.
+Three days later, Tsukada made his debut as a second-half substitute in a 1–0 loss to Birmingham Legion, and in the following match on 8 August, Tsukada scored to help Rhode Island FC to a 2–0 win over the Colorado Springs Switchbacks.

+Personal life

+On 10 January 2026, Tsukada announced that he had married his partner Mio, a college volleyball player who played for the New Mexico Military Institute, the Louisiana Ragin' Cajuns, and the Florida State Seminoles.
+Later that year on 12 June, the couple announced they were having their first child.